 Adjectives are one of those things everyone has to cover, whether you teach with a textbook or not.
-This year I have been introducing and practicing adjectives in three different ways and I think it’s been great!
+This year I have been introducing and practicing adjectives in a few different ways and I think it’s been great!
 Check out these easy activities, displays, games, and reading activities for ideas on how to teach adjectives in Spanish class!

 Yo Soy Bulletin Board Adjective Display